ToxPuro/astaroth/acc-runtime/README.md

 Alternatively it can be set via CMAKE with `-DAC_STENCIL_ORDER=N`.

-> Note: The size of the halo surrounding the computational domain depends on `STENCIL_ORDER`.
+> Note: The size of the halo surrounding the computational is the same as `STENCIL_ORDER`.